454.53.

 (4) Not affect in any manner the rules and requirements for the oversight of, and enforcement against, retail sellers and local publicly owned utilities pursuant to the California Renewables Portfolio Standard Program (Article 16 (commencing with Section 399.11) of Chapter 2.3) and Sections 454.51, 454.52, 9621, and 9622.

-(d) The commission, Energy Commission, and state board State Air Resources Board shall do both all of the following:
+(d) The commission, Energy Commission, and State Air Resources Board shall do all of the following:

 (2) In consultation with all California balancing authorities, as defined in subdivision (d) of Section 399.12, as part of a public process, issue a joint report to the Legislature by January 1, 2021, and at least every four years thereafter.
 The joint report shall include all of the following: